-The gorgeous city of Telc Czech Republic that you see today was built after a fire in the 14th century and rebuild upon the original structures.
-Some say that this is when Telc was reborn.
-Zachariáš of Hradec, the ruler at the time after the great fire, decided to change the castle from Gothic to Renaissance after a visit to Italy and the town quickly followed his style with their townhomes on the square.
+Zachariáš of Hradec, the ruler at the time, decided to change the castle from Gothic to Renaissance after a visit to Italy.
+The town then quickly followed his style with their townhomes on the square.

 The locals tried to one-up each other by flaunting their wealth with the front of their home.
 That is why you will see such elaborate and intricate details throughout the square.

-Telc became quite wealthy as it ended up being used as a trading between Vienna and Prague as well as a prosperous place for farming and breeding fish thanks to Zachariáš who helped build the lakes and land around Telc.
+Telc became quite wealthy as it ended up being used as a trading between Vienna and Prague.
+It was also a prosperous place for farming and breeding fish thanks to Zachariáš, who helped build the lakes and land around town.

 While you will always see beautiful buildings like this in many town squares, there is none that quite compare to Telc.
 The long rectangular shape of the town square gives you two long rows of colorful and ornate home after another making for one of the most beautiful strips of real estate we have ever witnessed.

 You won’t be able to walk out of here without admiring each and every one of these charming households and paying attention to the details.